 Optimizing Resume Content with Business Keywords

-Write the best resume possible by carefully reading the job ad and including skills-based keywords from the position requirements.
+How to tailor your resume to a job.
 Many hiring managers use applicant tracking systems (ATS) to filter applications based on resume keywords they write in their job ads.
 The more Account Manager –related keywords you can use, the higher the chances your resume gets past the ATS and onto the hiring manager’s shortlist of applications.

 The ATS keyword research process doesn’t have to be difficult.
 In fact, it’s a straightforward process if you’re doing it with Rezi.
 Our AI Keyword Targeting feature allows you to upload a job description and instantly see which keywords should be included in your resume's content.